Skip to main content

 Graduate Program Rules and Requirements

-The PhD Program in Philosophy at Vanderbilt University is designed to be completed in five years.
+The PhD Program in Philosophy at Vanderbilt University is designed to be completed in five years, with six years of funding provided.
 A sketch of standard progress follows below.
-Please consult the PhD Program Requirements and Guidelines for a detailed description of requirements, procedures, expectations, and deadlines.
-Further questions should be directed to the Director of Graduate Studies, Karen Ng.
+Please consult the PhD Student Handbook for a detailed description of requirements, procedures, expectations, and deadlines.
+Degree requirements for the PhD and other academic regulations can be found in the Graduate School Catalog .
+Further questions should be directed to the Director of Graduate Studies, Karen Ng .

-The following five requirements compose the PhD Program in Philosophy at Vanderbilt.
+The following six requirements compose the PhD Program in Philosophy at Vanderbilt.

 2. Logic Requirement